A 100x Surge in Demand: The PPE Supply Chain Tries to Cope With COVID-19

 The Global Outlook for the PPE Supply Chain

-While one part of the world is struggling to cater to the demand, many leading suppliers sitting in other parts of the world are taking decisions to normalize the situation as soon as possible.
-3M is increasing production at its manufacturing facilities around the world, including North America, Asia and Europe, as quickly as possible.
-While 3M themselves are not hiking the prices of their respirators as a result of the outbreak, dealers and retailers are not being so honorable.
+Companies with technologically advanced next generation supply chain management software with real-time connectivity may be able to deal better with the situation.
+For example, 3M is increasing production at its manufacturing facilities around the world, including North America, Asia and Europe, as quickly as possible.
+While 3M is not hiking the prices of its respirators as a result of the outbreak, dealers and retailers are not reciprocating the gesture.

-The coronavirus outbreak has led to a health crisis, a diplomatic fiasco and — increasingly — an economic mess.
-It has exposed major vulnerabilities in the PPE supply chain and unless the pandemic is eradicated successfully, these clouds of uncertainty will continue to loom over an already strained market.
+The coronavirus outbreak has led to a global health crisis, a diplomatic fiasco and — increasingly — an economic mess.
+It has exposed major vulnerabilities in the PPE supply chain.
+Unless the pandemic is eradicated successfully, the clouds of uncertainty will continue to loom over an already strained market.